OctopusDeploy/docs/docs/reference/octopus---tentacle-communication/index.md

 When designing Octopus, we wanted to make it easy to have secure deployments out of the box, without expecting machines to be on the same domain and without sharing passwords.
 Octopus needed to work in scenarios where the Octopus Deploy server is running in your local LAN, close to your developers, while your production servers are running in the cloud or at a remote data center.

-We achieve this security using [public-key cryptography](http://en.wikipedia.org/wiki/Public-key_cryptography "Wikipedia article on Public-key cryptography").
+We achieve this security usingÂ [public-key cryptography](http://en.wikipedia.org/wiki/Public-key_cryptography "Wikipedia article on Public-key cryptography").

 ## Octopus/Tentacle trust relationship